hamedsilver/Android-Astiag-Test/README.md

 # Astiag test application
-this repository is a test application for Astiag company.
+This repository is a test application for Astiag company.
-This app will show source and destination location and add marker over map.
+This app a Taxi service that will show source and destination location and add marker over map.
 You can back in location.
-You can show address of places. this app create with 1 activity and 2 fragment such as : MainFragment, SplasFragment and 2 embed fragment for show location detail.
+You can show address of places.
+This app create with 1 activity and 2 fragment such as : MainFragment, SplasFragment and 2 embed fragment for show location detail.

 I have written this project with Kotin and MVVM architecture.